What Is A Deposition And Why Does The Insurer Want It?

-When an Application for Adjudication of Claim is filed with the Workers’ Compensation Appeals Board, the insurance company will sometimes seek further information by asking for your testimony to discuss the facts of your claim, your medical history, and your employment history.
-The process is relatively informal, done in an attorney’s office, with your attorney, the insurance company attorney, possibly a representative from your employer, and a court reporter who will capture everything that is said.
+When an application for adjudication of claim is filed with the Workers’ Compensation Appeals Board, the insurance company will sometimes seek further information by asking for your testimony to discuss the facts of your claim, your medical history and your employment history.
+The process is relatively informal, done in an attorney’s office, with your attorney, the insurance company’s attorney, possibly a representative from your employer and a court reporter who will capture everything that is said.
 This process is a called a deposition, and other than obtaining your medical records, this is the primary means of discovery available to the insurance company for your employer.

 Most depositions can be accomplished in 1-2 hours, although some take longer in very complex cases or where there are multiple employers involved.
 Before the deposition, you will meet with your attorney and go over the facts of the case, as well as the procedural “dos” and “do nots” of the process.
 Before meeting with your attorney, gather up all your prescriptions and any records and a list of the doctors you have seen, as well as their addresses if you have that information.
 Bring these items with you to the meeting.